HMS Tiger (1913): Propulsion

 Tiger had two paired sets of Brown-Curtis direct-drive steam turbines housed in separate engine-rooms.
-Each set consisted of high-pressure ahead and astern turbines driving an outboard shaft and low-pressure ahead and astern turbines, housed in the same casing, driving an inner shaft.
+Each set consisted of intermediate-pressure ahead and high-pressure astern turbines driving the outboard shaft; high-pressure ahead turbines and low-pressure ahead and astern turbines, housed in the same casing, drove the inner shaft.
 Her three-bladed propellers were 13 ft 6 in in diameter.
-The turbines were powered by 39 Babcock & Wilcox water-tube boilers in five boiler rooms at a working pressure of 235 psi.
+The turbines were powered by 39 Babcock & Wilcox boilers in five boiler rooms at a working pressure of 235 psi.
 The turbines were designed to produce a total of 85000 shp and a maximum of 108000 shp when forced, but only achieved 104635 shp during her sea trials, although she managed to exceed her maximum designed speed of 28 kn by over a knot.

 The ship's fuel stowage capacity was 3800 LT of fuel oil and 3340 LT of coal, giving a total fuel supply of 7140 LT—much more than Queen Mary's total of 4800 LT.
 The sole (unofficial) figure for Tiger's daily fuel consumption of 1245 LT a day at 24 kn would have given a maximum endurance of 3300 nmi.
 The equivalent figure for Queen Mary was roughly 2400 nmi.
 Four direct current electric dynamos with a total capacity of 750 kW supplied the common ring main at 220 volts.